ittekiou/EgQE/docs/articles/HEG-1-3_ZURE_Infection_Cosmology.md

 This is not a rejection of observation, but its **re-integration into a broader syntactic ecology**.
 The cosmic microwave background is no longer fossil radiation, but a **living syntactic echo**.
 Redshift is not merely velocity over distance, but **a lag in relation**, a **residue of misalignment**.

 We proposed a **mathematical formalism** to describe this infection:
-a complex scalar field Ψ(xμ,t)\Psi(x^\mu, t)Ψ(xμ,t) evolving over a **floc-deformed syntactic space**, perturbed by observation pulses and modulated by internal nonlinearity.
+a complex scalar field $\Psi(x^\mu, t)$evolving over a **floc-deformed syntactic space**, perturbed by observation pulses and modulated by internal nonlinearity.
 This offers a novel lens to interpret cosmological structures, anisotropies, and even quantum collapse phenomena.

 Through this lens, space is not a void stretched thin, but **a syntactic fabric pulsating with interference**.
 Time is not a neutral axis, but **the asymmetry of relational updates**.
 Gravity is not a force, but **the densification of meaning** in the topology of floc fields.